 Suzhou Silk Museum houses many exhibition halls, such as the Ancient Silk History Exhibition, the Modern Silk Exhibition, the Special Exhibition for Children, the Mulberry Yard and the Silk Weaving Machinery Exhibition, etc. In particular, the History Hall is divided into six parts which traces the path of silk from its discovery to present day.
 It includes:

 When visiting the Gallery of Ancient Silk, it tells the 7000 years’ Chinese silk history through ancient silk relics, pictures and settings from its origin in the late period of the Neolithic Age to its production in the Ming and Qing Dynasties.
 You’ll feel how glorious the silk history is.
 Travelers can view the model of Caoxieshan Site, the silk copies in the Spring and Autumn Period and Warring States, the Western Han & Eastern Han Dynasties and Tang Dynasty as well as silk fragments in Tang, Liao, Song, Yuan Dynasties.
-Moreover, the silk garments in Tang, Ming and Qing Dynasties are presented the showcases.
+Moreover, the silk garments in Tang, Ming and Qing Dynasties are presented in the showcases.

 In the Sericulture Room, travelers can have a clear understanding about the lifespan of silkworm.
 The silkworm egg develops into the silkworm lave and they eat for 20-30 days, consuming large amounts of mulberry leaves.
 The lava moults four changes of skin and the silkworm, spins a cocoon for protection to permit the development of the pupa or chrysalis.
 The chrysalis emerges from the cocoon as a moth.
 In cultivated silk, the grub is terminated while still inside the cocoon so that the long filaments are maintained.
 In the wild this cycle occurs once a year, but under scientific breeding it can occur up to three times in a year.